 Yet, the consequences of this condition are particularly harmful to migrant women affected by abuse.
 Without the safety net that access to these types of public funds offer, they face increased risk of destitution and exploitation, forcing them into making survival decisions in order to find safety and have a roof over their heads.

-The NRPF condition affects people who are subject to immigration control (that is, those who do not have a British citizenship) and will include people who are residing in the UK under immigration status such as:
+The NRPF condition affects people who are subject to immigration control —that is, people who don't have a British citizenship.
+This include people who are residing in the UK under immigration status such as:

 This list is not exhaustive —there are many other situations where a person could have no recourse to public funds attached to their status.
 For a full list, visit the NRPF Network’s website.